• Skip to content

 Some children might be more interested in playing with the cubbyhouse than building it, and that’s OK.

-Your younger child might enjoy crawling in and out of the cubbyhouse and peeking out at everybody.
+Your child might enjoy crawling in and out of the cubbyhouse and peeking out at everybody.
 It’s best to follow your child’s lead and enjoy the play.

-Your older child might want something more complicated than a simple sheet over a table.
+Your child might want something more complicated than a simple sheet over a table.
 Your child can also take an active role in designing and constructing the cubbyhouse.
 For example, you could work together to join a few large boxes.

 Supported By